 This was my first visit to Merthyr Tydfil in South Wales, as part of an organised UK outdoor bloggers weekend to experience what Merthyr had to offer.
-My accommodation for the trip was at Parkwood Outdoor Dolygaer, an outdoor activity centre in Merthyr Tydfil, located in the Brecon Beacons National Park.
+My accommodation for the trip was at Parkwood Outdoors Dolygaer, an outdoor activity centre in Merthyr Tydfil, located in the Brecon Beacons National Park.

 Here I will share the outdoor activities in South Wales that I tried during my trip (some for the first time).
 Plus top tips for planning your holiday to Wales, exploring the local area in and around Merthyr Tydfil including beautiful Brecon Beacons National Park.